-Date of Sale: Thursday, January 15, 2015 at 11:30 A.M.
-(Eastern Time).
-Location of Sale: Office of the Town Manager, Town Hall, 75 Main Street, Southington, Connecticut 06489.
-Issuer: Town of Southington, Connecticut (the "Town").
-Issue: \$26,920,000 General Obligation Bonds (the "Bonds").
-Dated Date: Date of Delivery Principal and Interest Due: Principal due serially January 15, 2017 through January 15, 2035.
-Interest due July 15 and January 15 in each year until maturity, commencing July 15, 2015.
-Purpose: The Bond proceeds will be used to provide funds for various school and general purpose projects.
-Redemption: The Bonds are subject to redemption prior to maturity.
-See "Redemption Provisions" herein.
-Security: The Bonds will be general obligations of the Town of Southington, Connecticut, and the Town will pledge its full faith and credit to the payment of principal of and interest on the Bonds when due.
-Credit Rating: The Bonds have been rated "AA+" by Standard & Poor's Corporation.
-Bond Insurance: The Town does not expect to purchase a credit enhancement facility.
-Basis of Award: Lowest True Interest Cost (TIC), as of the dated date.
-Tax Exemption: See Appendix B - "Form of Opinion of Bond Counsel and Tax Exemption".
-Bank Qualification: The Bonds shall NOT be designated by the Issuer as qualified tax-exempt obligations under the provision of Section 265(b) of the Internal Revenue Code of 1986, as amended, for purposes of the deduction by financial institutions of interest expense allocable to the Bonds.
-Continuing Disclosure: In accordance with the requirements of Rule 15c2-12(b)(5) promulgated by the Securities and Exchange Commission, the Town will agree to provide, or cause to be provided, annual financial information and operating data and notices of certain events with respect to the Bonds pursuant to a Continuing Disclosure Agreement to be executed by the Town substantially in the form attached as Appendix C-1 to this Official Statement.
-Registrar, Transfer Agent, Certifying Agent, and Paying Agent: U.S. Bank National Association, Goodwin Square, 225 Asylum Street, Hartford, Connecticut 06103.
-Financial Advisor: Phoenix Advisors, LLC of Milford, Connecticut.
+, Town Hall, 75 Main Street, Southington, Connecticut ticut (the "Town"). on Bonds (the "Bonds"), Issue of 2016.
+15, 2018 through January 15, 2036.
+Interest due July 15 ntil maturity, commencing July 15, 2016. d to provide funds for various school and general purpose emption prior to maturity.
+See "Redemption Provisions" gations of the Town of Southington, Connecticut, and the and credit to the payment of principal of and interest on and creat to the payment of principal of and interest on A+" by Standard & Poor's Corporation. burchase a credit enhancement facility.
+C), as of the dated date.
+Bond Counsel and Tax Exemption". gnated by the Issuer as qualified tax-exempt obligations on 265(b) of the Internal Revenue Code of 1986, as e deduction by financial institutions of interest expense airements of Rule 15c2-12(b)(5) promulgated by the mission, the Town will agree to provide, or cause to be prmation and operating data and notices of certain events and to a Continuing Disclosure Agreement to be executed in the form attached as Appendix C-1 to this Official tion, Goodwin Square, 225 Asylum Street, Hartford, lford, Connecticut.
 Telephone (203) 878-4945.
-Legal Opinion: Day Pitney LLP, of Hartford, Connecticut.
-Separate CUSIPS: Separate CUSIP numbers for the Bonds is required.
-It shall be the responsibility of the winning bidder to obtain CUSIP numbers for the Bonds prior to delivery.
-Delivery and Payment: It is expected that delivery of the Bonds in book-entry-only form will be made to The Depository Trust Company on or about January 27, 2015.
-Delivery of the Bonds will be made against payment in Federal Funds.
-Issuer Official: Questions concerning the Official Statement should be addressed to Ms. Emilia C. Portelinha, Director of Finance, Town of Southington, Town Hall, 75 Main Street, Southington, Connecticut 06489.
+Connecticut. he Bonds is required.
+It shall be the responsibility of the IP numbers for the Bonds prior to delivery. the Bonds in book-entry-only form will be made to The or about January 26, 2016.
+Delivery of the Bonds will be ral Funds. ficial Statement should be addressed to Ms. Emilia C. ce, Town of Southington, Town Hall, 75 Main Street, 89.
 Telephone (860) 276-6222.